Bikeman868/Prius/README.md

 only data contracts with default public constructors, then you can write a simpler and faster version of `IFactory` that calls the default public constructor instead.

 > Note that Prius uses Urchin for its configuration, so Urchin must also be registered in your IoC container.
-See Urchin documentation for how to do this.
+> See Urchin documentation for how to do this.
+Note that if you are using `Ioc.Modules` then Urchin will
+> be configured in your IoC container automatically.

 ## Supported Databases
 In this version, Prius supports Microsoft SQL Server, MySQL and Postgresql.
 This is an open